jwstegemann/fritz2/www/src/pages/docs/20_Fundamentals.md

 Once we got our flow of data in the right shape, we can connect it to the store in order to update its state.
 This is done by so called `handler`s.
 A handler is just some method, that produces the new state of the store.
 In this case we want the new input value to completely replace the old one.
-This can be done by a predefined handler every store has: `update`:
+This can be done by a predefined `update` handler every store has:

 ```kotlin
 input {